adirasmadins/SIDEKICK---cPanel---Softaculous/README.md

 If **conf/mods/wp** folders don't exist they have to be created.
 Once the mod has been uploaded it will show up during the one click **WordPress** installation process.

+** *Please note, you'll need to log out of the cPanel account and log back in before the option will show for the user under the one WordPress click installation.*

 ##Options

 The **sk_settings.php** file contains specific configuration to your account and should not be changed.
 This configuration file will be provided by the SIDEKICK team.